skellis46/slipbox/somatics unlimited.md

 ## final thought: decidedly epistemic concerns

+- Hetty: other fields similar to somatics? what about music (re making claims)

 - backfire effect vs confirmation bias: how do you respond to this?
 - how certain do I feel about these being systemic problems in somatics?
 Clearly my evidence is partial -- and not nearly as rigorous as I would have liked it to be.
 But it's also not nothing.
 You might say the exit polls are not looking good for us, but there's still a glimmer of hope.
 - [[pascal's wager]] very useful here: